Stephen Burch's Birding & Dragonfly Website

 At the end of that summer I found that using the x1.4 teleconverter (TC) improved things significantly, since the close focus distance stays at 3.5m.
 So the x1.4TC provided an extra 40% of magnification, which even allowed some reasonable shots of damselflies.

 Note that with other telephoto lenses, the close focus distance can be shorter.
 For example, I am told the Canon 100-400mmf5.6 zoom has a much closer focus distance, and the combination with a x1.4TC works well for dragonfly sized subjects.

-In 2007, I progressed to experimenting with extension tubes, which I now use all the time for dragonfly photography, if I'm using a 400mm lens.
+In 2007, I progressed to experimenting with extension tubes.
 I purchased a 3-tube set from Jessops, which were a good deal cheaper than the Canon ones, and in my experience work fine.
 With all 3 tubes stacked together, there is 65 mm of extension, which brings the close focus distance down from 3.5 m to around 1.7 m.

 At 1.7 m distance, the horizontal field of view is then down to just over 70 mm, and the true magnification (on to the sensor) is about 0.3.
 This probably doesn't compare that well with true macro lenses, which will give magnifications as high as 1.0, but x0.3 is not bad, and does allow pretty good pics of even the smallest damselflies.